vszakats/hb/docs/about.md

   code base.
 * Because Harbour's architecture is fully open and supports a third-party add on market.
-* Because Harbour is open-source and therefore you are not at the mercy of the decisions of a private company.
+* Because Harbour is open source and therefore you are not at the mercy of the decisions of a private company.
 * Because Harbour is developed by an experienced and capable team of developers.